 A single pathogen can cause several clinical illnesses at once, in particular respiratory viruses.
 For this model, only the more severe disease will be registered as the underlying condition: ascending severity is viral bronchiolitis, viral pneumonia, to bacterial pneumonia.
 Hence, in the natural history model structure, the ALRIs are grouped into three disease categories: Primary Viral Pneumonia, Primary/Secondary Bacterial Pneumonia which includes viral/ bacterial co-infection, and Viral Bronchiolitis.
 This choice of grouping primary bacterial pneumonia with a co/secondary bacterial pneumonia is backed up by evidence that children with bacterial infections alone or with viral-bacterial co-infection have worse outcomes than children with a single or dual viral infection alone24.
 Bacterial co-infections during viral bronchiolitis have been associated with worse clinical outcomes25.
 Additionally, there is no strong evidence in the literature regarding co-infections having worst outcomes, besides influenza virus followed by streptococcus.
 A third of children with ALRI have evidence of viral-bacterial co-infection26.
 Antibiotic treatment for pneumonia disease is targeted for those with a bacterial aetiology or the potential for a bacterial superinfection, however, empiric antibiotic therapy is substantial, and in particular in low- and middle- income countries, due to the challenge of specific aetiology diagnosis.
 The synergy between viruses and bacteria is not yet fully understood, though the consensus theory, with evidence to back-up, is that progress to pneumonia can occur more rapidly if there is a pre-existing respiratory viral infection, as it increases bacterial adherence and invasion27.
 A study trial in South Africa, showed that 9-valent pneumococcal conjugate vaccine prevents 31% of pneumonias associated with respiratory virus in children, corroborating the hypothesis that bacterial pathogens, such as Streptococcus pneumonia, play a role in the development of pneumonia associated with respiratory viruses28.
 For viral bronchiolitis, a probability of acquiring bacterial pneumonia (by random chance) is applied in the model.

 The proportions of viral pneumonia and bronchiolitis in the ALRI incidence are simply obtained by calculating the ratio between the incidence of each disease and the incidence of ALRI per pathogen.
-In the RSV example, from the incidence of ALRI by RSV, 34.1% will be given the disease state ‘viral pneumonia’, and 65.1% will be ‘bronchiolitis’ in the property ri_ALRI_disease_type.
+In the RSV example, from the incidence of ALRI by RSV, 34.1% will be given the disease state ‘viral pneumonia’, and 65.1% will be ‘bronchiolitis’ in the property ri_ALRI_disease_type (see Table 4).
 A probability of co-infection or secondary bacterial pneumonia is then applied and the status of that property will be ‘bacterial pneumonia’, as in the model structure Primary/Secondary Bacterial Pneumonia.

 ALRI complications